FaniryRinah/About-me/README.md

 ### Hi there 👋

 - 👋 Hi, I'm Faniry.
-I am a Student on SAYNA.
-It's a digital school to learn all digitals job with a good family spirit and game way.
+I am a web developper Student
+- 🍀 I'm following Dr. Angela Yu's course which is one of the top instructor on Udemy.com.
 - 😄 I’m interested in code but i'm not yet a developper, sorry !
 - ⚡ I’m currently learning all things about  development and specifically how to learn it.
 - 🤔 I’m looking to collaborate on many projects to see all the methodolgy development in the world, good luck for me !